Selective Sinkhorn Routing for Improved Sparse Mixture of Experts: Abstract

 \section{Abstract}

-Sparse Mixture-of-Experts (SMoE) has gained prominence as a scalable and computationally efficient architecture, enabling significant growth in model capacity without incurring additional inference costs.
-However, existing SMoE models often rely on auxiliary losses (e.g., z-loss, load balancing) and additional trainable parameters (e.g., noisy gating) to encourage expert diversity, leading to objective misalignment and increased model complexity.
-Moreover, existing Sinkhorn-based methods suffer from significant training overhead due to their heavy reliance on the computationally expensive Sinkhorn algorithm.
-In this work, we formulate token-to-expert assignment as an optimal transport problem, incorporating constraints to ensure balanced expert utilization.
-We demonstrate that introducing a minimal degree of optimal transport-based routing enhances SMoE performance without requiring auxiliary balancing losses.
-Unlike previous methods, our approach derives gating scores directly from the transport map, enabling more effective token-to-expert balancing, supported by both theoretical analysis and empirical results.
-Building on these insights, we propose Selective Sinkhorn Routing (SSR), a routing mechanism that replaces auxiliary loss with lightweight Sinkhorn-based routing.
-SSR promotes balanced token assignments while preserving flexibility in expert selection.
-Across both language modeling and image classification tasks, SSR achieves faster training, higher accuracy, and greater robustness to input corruption.
+Sparse Mixture-of-Experts (SMoE) models are scalable and computationally efficient, enabling large increases in model capacity with limited inference overhead.
+Existing SMoE methods often depend on auxiliary objectives, such as load-balancing loss and z-loss, or additional trainable components such as noisy gating.
+While these techniques encourage expert diversity, they can introduce objective misalignment, increase model complexity, or incur substantial training overhead, especially in Sinkhorn-based routing methods.
+In this paper, we revisit the token-to-expert assignment as an optimal transport problem.
+We add constraints to ensure balanced expert utilization.
+We show that even minimal optimal transport-based routing improves SMoE performance without requiring auxiliary balancing losses.
+Unlike prior approaches, our method derives gating scores directly from the transport map, leading to more balanced and effective token-to-expert assignments.
+Building on this insight, we introduce Selective Sinkhorn Routing (SSR), a lightweight routing mechanism that replaces complex auxiliary losses with efficient Sinkhorn-based routing while preserving flexible expert selection.
+Experiments on language modeling and image classification show that SSR improves training efficiency, accuracy, and robustness to input corruption.